QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

 https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=OPM

-The Zen software needs to load configuration files to setup the light sources.
-In this way the macro can be adapted to different microscopes, as long as the configuration files are created at the same system.
-These files should be stored in the "Configs" folder.

-The measurementConfig.csv file contains variable and paths needed to resolve all the dependencies.

 # Ophir power meter
 To able to use the Ophir power meter you need to download the latest version of StarLabs

 https://www.ophiropt.com/laser--measurement/software/starlab-for-usb

 # Configuration
+The Zen software needs to load different files to function.
+In this way the macro can be adapted to different microscopes, as long as the configuration files are created at the same system.

 The following files are needed for the Macro:

 	a.
 The VBA Macro named “Power-Measurement.lvb” in the main folder (or “Power-Measurement-without-Office.lvb”)